DigitalTwin-Geohub/DigitalTwinEducation/docs/Modules/Module V.md

 ## Assignment

-For this week your assignment is to create yoour own geoprocess and dashboard [Assignment 4](../Assignment/Assignment%20IV.md).
+For this week your assignment is to create your own geoprocess and dashboard [Assignment 4](../Assignment/Assignment%20IV.md).

 ## Preparation for Final Assignment